 The Charter School of San Diego Rebranding

 Working with the school’s leadership, Nuffer, Smith, Tucker took CSSD through an extensive brand assessment process and created a plan to dispel the common myths and differentiate CSSD from other charter schools.
-During this process, NST and CSSD addressed the confusion surrounding the organization’s name and decided it was time to rebrand the school to better speak to its mission, vision and values.
+During this process, NST and CSSD addressed the confusion surrounding the organization’s name and decided it was time to rename the school to better speak to its mission, vision and values.

 Through workshops with the faculty, staff and board, NST explored name alternatives, developed a new tagline to support the new positioning and key messages, planned a formal roll out of a new name, designed the new graphic identity and developed a style manual for the use of the graphic elements.